Hello and welcome to my Salomon Super 8 review.

 Overall, the Super 8 isn't a top of the line freeride machine, but it's a solid performer and performs well where you want it most for freeride boards.
 And if your wallet is thin, then this is a live saver, if you're looking for a freeride board.

-With the Super 9, you can get a freeride board for less than the price of an average all-mountain board - and that's pretty rare - in fact it's a crazy $136 cheaper than the average freeride board (based on 2019 prices of the freeride boards that I rated - will update when I have all the info for 2020 boards).
+With the Super 8, you can get a freeride board for less than the price of an average all-mountain board - and that's pretty rare - in fact it's $97 cheaper than the average freeride board (of those I rated).

 More Info, Current Prices and Where to Buy Online